katjacodes/northern-sonoma-CERT/README.md

 You will need to create a Google spreadsheet and an API Spreadsheets acount to create your own sign-up form.
 To do so, follow theses steps:
 1. Create a Google spreadsheet whose colum titles exactly match the ```name``` attribute of your form ```<input>``` tags.
-2. If you want to create more than one spreadsheet within the same file, you can add additional sheet.
+2. If you want to create more than one spreadsheet within the same file, you can add additional sheets.
 Make sure to specify which sheet to link to in the drop-down menu that appears after you create the API url in **API Spreadsheets**.
 3. Create an **API Spreadsheets** account or log into yours if you already have one.
 4. On the dashboard, click on the **Google Sheets** button, sign in with your Gmail account, and select the spreadsheet you created to hold the form data.
 5. Copy the API url for the spreadsheet and paste it into line 104 of the [form validation JavaScript file](form-validation.js), as demonstrated below: